Five steps to bring your home to market

-However, the latest guidance indicates that you can now invite an ESPC agent to value your property in person.
+However, you can invite an ESPC agent to value your property in person.
 If you do this, you should take care to follow government guidance on physical distancing, hand washing, respiratory hygiene and face coverings.
 You should also clean the property before and after the visit.

 The agent should also contact you in advance to let you know what to expect and steps they will be taking to maintain health and safety during the visit.